karlatolentino/karlatolentino/README.md

 👩🏽‍💻 I am a Junior Full Stack Developer studying at Coder Academy Flex Track in Melbourne, Australia.

-✂️ I am a Professional Men's Hairdresser/Barber by trade.
+✂️ I am a Professional Men's Hairdresser/Barber and Freelance Photographer by trade.

 🎮 I have a passion for all things tech!
 I love to geek out over video games, music, movies and pop culture.